Looking for your flat?

 Who is responsible for utility bills?

 The tenant becomes responsible for energy bills and council tax from the date of entry and during the tenancy period.
 Letslet will advise the council of the incoming and outgoing occupier(s).

 Are utility bills included in the rent?

 No, utility bills are not included within the rental amount.
 It is tenant’s responsibility to set up the accounts with the service providers on commencement of the tenancy agreement.
-We will advise you of who the utility suppliers are when you move into the property and we will also inform them that you have moved into the property and give them the last meter readings.

 Can I use my deposit to pay the lease last month?

 For the avoidance of doubt, there is no entitlement to offset and the Tenant is required to pay the last month’s rent in advance and should not retain it against repayment of the Deposit.The word DEPOSIT is not a synonym for RENT.
 The security deposit is just to ensure that you will leave the place in the same condition as when you took possession of it allowing for reasonable wear and tear.

 What level of furnishings should I expect in a furnished property?

 A furnished property should be equipped with basic furniture such as beds, wardrobes, desktops (bedrooms), washing machine, oven, fridge (kitchen) sofas, dining table, chairs (living room), etc.

 Who do I contact if a have a maintenance breakdown in my flat?